Peer Review Process

 - Decline Submission: The manuscript is unsuitable for publication in the journal.

 - Resubmit for Review (major revisions): The manuscript has potential for publication but significant revisions are required before publication can be considered.

-- Accept: The manuscript can proceed to the next stage of the editorial process without significant changes from the author.
+- Accept Submission: The manuscript can proceed to the next stage of the editorial process without any further edits.

 If a manuscript is accepted for publication, all authors are required to complete Terms of Agreement.
 By signing these terms of agreement, authors release all copyrights to the Journal of International Students.
 We aim to publish accepted manuscripts in 'Online First' format within 60 days after acceptance.